Date of Publishing: February 11, 2020

 New York Restaurant Overtime Law

-Overtime pay in New York is 1.5x the employee’s normal hourly wage and required for all hours worked in excess of 40 hours.
+Overtime pay in New York is 1.5x the employee’s normal hourly wage and is required for all hours worked in excess of 40 hours.
 Employees cannot waive this right, so offering employees extra shifts if they accept their normal rate of pay won’t save you from those back pay lawsuits.

 New York Split Shift Pay

-This means if you have a host come in from 11 a.m. until 3 p.m. (a four hour shift), take a two hour break between 3 and 5 p.m., and then resume work from 5 p.m. to 10 p.m. (a five hour shift), you owe that employee for nine hours of regular work plus the one hour of minimum wage, since the time between 11 a.m. and 10 p.m. exceeds ten hours.
+If you have a host come in from 11 a.m. until 3 p.m. (a four hour shift), take a two hour break between 3 and 5 p.m., and then resume work from 5 p.m. to 10 p.m. (a five hour shift), you owe that employee for nine hours of regular work plus the one hour of minimum wage, since the time between 11 a.m. and 10 p.m. exceeds ten hours.

 New York Pay Period Laws